-The college endeavors to place graduates, of these courses, in positions that offer excellnt salaries, outstanding company benefits, and opportunities for advancement.
+Each year representatives from Drafting Departments of large industries, and from Electronic and Radio-Television companies visit the college seeking young men and women for these fields.
+The college endeavors to place graduates in these areas in positions that offer excellent salaries, outstanding company benefits, and opportunities for advancement.

-DRAFTING and DESIGN
+DRAFTING